bartlomiejn/2a03-cpu/README.md

 - Interrupts

 In progress:
-- Cartridges
+- Cartridges loading and binary execution
-- Binary execution
+- Automated tests